 The doe in the clearing goes stiff at the sight of my horridness, then remembers her legs and is gone.
 It makes me cross.
 “Blind prejudice!”
 I bawl at the splintered sunlight where half a second ago she stood.
 I wring my fingers, put on a long face.
 “Ah, the unfairness of everything,” I say, and shake my head.
 It is a matter of fact that I have never killed a deer in all my life, and never will.
 Cows have more meat and, locked up in pens, are easier to catch.
 (7-8)

 Though Grendel is intelligent and philosophical (he’s modeled on Sartre), he has no outlet for his mind.
 His mother (another villain of Beowulf) is old and unable to speak.
-Grendel’s prose paints her as an ugly, pitiable creature, but he calls for her like a child when in trouble.
+The prose paints her as an ugly, pitiable creature, but Grendel calls for her like a child when in trouble.
 With no other companions, Grendel is fascinated by men and their culture even as his attempts to speak with them end badly.
-The final turn comes when Grendel finds a dead man and picks him up (presumably to eat later) before charging into Hrothgar’s hall to beg for peace.
-Seeing the corpse in his arms, the men attack and drive him away.
+The final turn comes when Grendel picks up a dead man before charging into Hrothgar’s hall to beg for peace.
+Seeing a corpse in his arms, the men attack and drive him away.
 Grendel feels more alone than ever:

 I looked up through the treetops, ludicrously hopeful.
 I think I was half prepared, in my dark, demented state, to see God, bearded and grey as geometry, scowling down at me, shaking his bloodless finger.